All Episodes

 alex jones

-Because you know we make fun of him a lot, and it's viral, and people see it all over the world.
+And I just had this weird thought when I was talking about because you know we make fun of him a lot and it's viral and people see it all over the world that he's probably watching the show.

-You, you will die someday, you little coward.
+You will die someday, you little coward.

 You little piece of trash.

-And, of course, Austin's such a military target.
+And of course, Austin's such a military target.

 I got a gut feeling that the little turd watches this show, and that's good.